milon2000/justDoIt/README.md

 Simple "to do list".
-I was practicing pure JavaScript; basic DOM manipulation.
+I was practicing plain JavaScript; basic DOM manipulation.